Organisation structures and senior pay

 - Strategic Director, Corporate Resources

-- The Director of Public Health, reports directly to the Chief Executive but is not a full member of Strategy Group, and is paid on the same scale as the Council's Service Directors on the '460' Pay Band.
+- The Director of Public Health, reports directly to the Chief Executive but is not a full member of Corporate Management Team, and is paid on the same scale as the Council's Service Directors on the '460' Pay Band.
 (See below for detail of pay bands).

-Level three comprises the senior managers generally referred to as Service Directors, who report directly to a member of Strategy Group.
+Level three comprises the senior managers generally referred to as Service Directors, who report directly to a member of Corporate Management Team.
 They are paid on one of three pay bands determined by Job Evaluation.
 The bands relate to Job Evaluation scores of 460, 400, and 350 points.

-- Service Director, Policy, Transformation & Communications (400)
+- Service Director, Policy, Performance & Communications (460)